Massachusetts Tint Exemption

 Medical exemption

-If you have a medical condition that qualifies, getting an exemption now may help you contest your current ticket and prevent all future ones.
-Apply today and discuss your situation with our doctors.
+If you have a qualifying medical condition, getting an exemption now may help you contest your current ticket at a clerk magistrate hearing and ensure you pass your next annual inspection.
+Apply today.

 Get Your Massachusetts Tint Exemption